Skip to main content

-Hydropower: what you need to know
+Hydropower: Everything you need to know

 One of the oldest renewable energy sources is hydropower.
 More than 70 percent of the earth’s surface area is water, and there is a considerable amount of energy stored in that water that we can harness to generate electricity.